 Barbara Park was best-known as the creator and author of the New York Times bestselling Junie B. Jones series, the stories of an outrageously funny kindergartener that have kept kids (and their grownups) laughing—and reading—for over two decades.
-The series was consistently a #1 New York Times bestseller, spending over 180 weeks on the list, and Barbara and her books were profiled in such national outlets as Time, Newsweek, USA Today, The New York Times, and Today.
+The series was consistently a #1 New York Times bestseller, spending over 180 weeks on the list, and Barbara and her books were profiled in such national outlets as Time, Newsweek, USA Today, the New York Times, and Today.

 Barbara Park arrived at the writing profession through an indirect route.
 Before becoming a bestselling and beloved children’s author, she originally intended to teach high school history and political science.
 She got her secondary education degree but quickly realized that her calling was to be a writer.

 After several rejections, Alfred A. Knopf Books for Young Readers acquired her first manuscript, Operation: Dump the Chump and two others.
 Don’t Make Me Smile was published first in 1981, followed by Operation: Dump the Chump (1982) and Skinnybones (1982).

 Barbara Park was born in Mount Holly, New Jersey, on April 21, 1947, and spent most of her adult life in Arizona.
 There she, with her husband, Richard, raised her two sons and spent time with her two young grandsons.
 Park died on November 15, 2013 after fighting ovarian cancer heroically for seven and a half years.